learningequality/kolibri-docs/docs/install/_initial_setup.rst

 	   Select the name for the facility where Kolibri is running.

-#. **Create the Admin account.** This Admin user will be a **Super User** able to manage all the device content, and all the rest of the facility users and their permissions.
+#. **Create the Admin account.** This Admin user will be a **Superuser** able to manage all the device content, and all the rest of the facility users and their permissions.

   	.. figure:: img/create-superuser.png
-	   :alt: Select the username and password for the facility Super User.
+	   :alt: Select the username and password for the facility Superuser.

-	   Select the username and password for the facility Super User.
+	   Select the username and password for the facility Superuser.

 #. **Choose a Facility setup.** Click the **More information** link for more details about user permissions for each setup type.